Surgical management of Epilepsy

 The most common treatment for epilepsy is antiepileptic drugs (AEDs).
 In about 7 out of 10 people, they aid in seizure management.

 Your doctor in Guntur will begin with a low dose and then raise it until you no longer have seizures.
-If the first medicine you try does not work, your doctor may suggest that you try a different type.
+If the first medicine you try does not work, your doctor may suggest you try a different type.

 Surgery on the brain

-Resection surgeries: Identified epilepsy focus was removed during this procedure with the help of brain electric activity.
+The identified epilepsy focus was removed during this procedure with the help of brain electric activity.

 At the conclusion of the procedure, the openings in your skull and scalp are closed.
 Make sure you discuss the risks with your neurosurgeon before undergoing surgery.